alexandreborges/winafl/README.md

 3. Perform the following steps:

    a.
-Download and unpack the DynamoRIO from https://github.com/DynamoRIO/dynamorio/wiki/Downloads in the github folder (C:\github).
+Download and unpack the DynamoRIO from https://github.com/DynamoRIO/dynamorio/wiki/Downloads into the github folder (C:\github).

    b.
 Rename the folder from DynamoRIO-Windows-7.1.0-1 to DynamoRIO  (this step is not necessary)